tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ## Security enforcement
-The roadmap for now is to continue the implementation of the Downsizing Game as described in the current paper and then compare this implementation against the following coding guidelines:
+The roadmap for now is to continue the implementation of the Downsizing Game as described in the current paper and then compare this implementation against the following coding guidelines: _"Building Secure Software: How to Avoid Security Problems the Right Way"_, by Viega and McGraw <!-- \cite{coding1} -->

-- [FIXME I AM MISSING].

 If we have enough time, we will try to compare against other coding guidelines.